Barclays Bank report highlights risk in outsourcing grocery eCommerce

 What should be alarming to grocers who are using or considering using Instacart is the risk of losing shopper loyalty to the marketplace experience: 43% of Instacart users indicated that if their preferred retailer were no longer available on the platform, they would continue to use Instacart and simply switch retailers.

 With its potential to reach more than 80% of U.S. households, retailers might see Instacart as the right solution for them.
 But is it truly a strategic fit for a successful business?
 The report studies the economics of Instacart and concludes that it has a negative impact on the grocer’s bottom line.
 It also cites numerous significant problems with the Instacart fulfillment model.
-And, perhaps even more troubling, valuable customer data — which can be used to uncover important insights into shopping behaviours and bring about business growth and profitability — may or may not be doled out in servings to the retailer as Instacart chooses.
+And, perhaps even more troubling, valuable customer data — which can be used to uncover important insights into shopping behaviors and bring about business growth and profitability — may or may not be doled out in servings to the retailer as Instacart chooses.

-While Instacart likens their marketplace to a shopping mall, it’s important to note where the shopper traffic is coming from.
+While Instacart likens its marketplace to a shopping mall, it’s important to note where the shopper traffic is coming from.
 Essentially, mall-goers are pushed to the marketplace by retailers who have become affiliate marketers for Instacart, driving their own customers to the Instacart “mall,” where they have the option of shopping at any retailer they like.

 Retail industry blogger Kevin Coupe, who has long raised the alarm about issues with Instacart, gave our podcast a shout-out in his July 22 post on MorningNewsBeat.com.
 “I think the podcast is totally worth listening to – there’s a ton of research and provocative analysis, and Short has a compelling story to tell.”